Frederick107/NightPortfer/README.md

 # Note
 1.If you don't have git download it here https://git-scm.com/<br />
-2.If the NightPortfer doesn't work, make sure your NodeJS is version 12 or above!
+2.If NightPortfer doesn't work, make sure your NodeJS is version 12 or above!